SpaceManiac/HamSandwich/README.md

     3. 32-bit SDL2, SDL2_mixer, and SDL2_image development packages.
     4. 7-Zip and Innoextract to extract game assets.
 2. Use `make` and `./run` as described above to build and run the games.

+### Android

+1. Install Gradle and the Android SDK and NDK and set `ANDROID_HOME`.
+2. Run `./tools/build/sdl2-source.sh`.
+3. Run `premake5 android-studio`.
+4. Change directory to `build/android`.
+5. Run `gradle packageDebug` to compile APKs.
+6. Run `gradle installDebug` to install to a connected Android device.